Reimagine tourism and travel in the future - Meet Micala Lindsay28 September 2021

 The hotel and hospitality industry is flourishing with young talent broadening their skills in business.

 Knowledge of business practices is increasingly becoming a desired skill in hotel and hospitality industry.
 Acumen in entrepreneurship is a keyway of thinking to engage with the operations of a business to better serve organisational goals.

-Micala Lindsay, has felt a step ahead in the industry with the breadth of skills she’s gained at the New Zealand School of Tourism, graduating with a Level 6 Diploma in Hotel and Hospitality Management.
+Micala Lindsay, has felt a step ahead in the industry with the breadth of skills she’s gained at the New Zealand School of Tourism, graduating with a type: entry-hyperlink id: 70WQpLUtv8WYLYGJnGDBcu.

 “A lot of the stuff you learn isn’t just about tourism.
 It’s also about business and management skills.
 This gives you more options when you graduate for a variety of roles in tourism, hospitality, and management.”

 She says her studies have prepared her to be “work ready and world ready” – easing her transition into the workforce with a breadth of skills in business administration, public speaking and leadership.